srust/wordpress-operator/README.md

 # Upload the operator image

-Push the image to the remote repository for deployment.
+Push the image to the remote registry for deployment.

 ```
 make push